Ferdinand Marcos's cult of personality: The Marcos bust

 Among the most prominent symbols of Marcos's rule over the Philippines was the 30-metre (98 ft) concrete bust of himself constructed in 1978 by the Philippine Tourism Authority near the peak of Mt.
 Shontoug in Tuba, Benguet, along the Aspiras-Palispis Highway on the tourist route to Baguio.
 Controversial as a symbol of self-glorification, its construction was noted for having displaced indigenous Ibaloi from their lands.

 The bust was destroyed on December 29, 2002, by suspected treasure hunters who thought that the bust contained parts of the rumored Yamashita treasure, although early speculation was that the New People's Army was behind the bombing of the monument.

+Daytoy ti Bannawag

+Another prominent memorial of the late dictator is the Daytoy ni Bannawag, a bronze monument of Ferdinand Marcos in Batac, Ilocos Norte, inaugurated in 1977 and attributed to Italian sculptor Giuseppe Marinucci.
+It is considered a prominent example of the Marcos regime’s use of public monuments to cultivate a personality cult.
+The statue was renovated in 2017, when the National Historical Commission of the Philippines unveiled a historical marker to mark Marcos’s centenary; critics have argued that the marker contributes to historical distortion by omitting references to human rights abuses, corruption, and censorship during his rule.
+Since 2022, President Bongbong Marcos has led annual wreath-laying ceremonies at the monument on 11 September, commemorated as Marcos Day in Ilocos Norte.

 During the Fourth Republic (1981–1986)

 Concealing of illness

 Towards the end of his 21-year administration, Marcos's health began to degrade.
 But because he had built his image around the mythical Filipino Adam-figure "Malakas," his administration continued to portray him as a "Filipino superman," going to great lengths to conceal his illnesses.